EDO3112 Middle Years 2

 |School or Department :||Education|

-Education and Training Reforms for the Future (State of Queensland, 2002) identified the middle years of schooling as a key priority for change in Queensland Education in the first decade of the 21st Century.
+The Melbourne Declaration on Educational Goals for Young Australians (MLEETYA, 2008) identified the middle years of schooling as a key priority for change in Australian Education in the first decade of the 21st Century.
 The middle years (understood as the provisions for students in the age range of 10-15) initiative is seen as addressing a number of issues pertaining to student wellbeing and engagement.
 Recent studies suggest that this is the stage when many students make least progress in learning with the gap between low and high achievers widening.
 Many students do not cope with the transition from traditional primary to secondary schooling.
 Increasing numbers of students lose their enthusiasm for learning and disengage from traditional classroom activities and teaching methods.
 This course aims to assist pre-service teachers to explore and develop an understanding of factors that might impact on early adolescent engagement, emotional wellbeing and success.
 This understanding will provide a basis for the creation of supportive and challenging learning environments that contribute to the health and success of middle learners.

 This course will enable pre-service educators to develop competence in engaging early adolescents with purposeful learning.
 It will assist those enrolled to develop an understanding of factors which impact on adolescent learning including physical and emotional development, relationships and school or sector transitions.
-These factors will then be further explored within a school context as students complete a school based case study and propose classroom and whole school strategies to enhance student engagement, success, resilience, partnerships, tolerance and emotional wellbeing.
+These factors will then be further explored within a school context as students propose classroom and whole school strategies to enhance student engagement, success, resilience, partnerships, tolerance and emotional wellbeing.

 The course objectives define the student learning outcomes for a course.
 The assessment item(s) that may be used to assess student achievement of an objective are shown in parenthesis.
 On completion of this course students will be able to: